codeflood/chel/docs/structures.md

 # Structures #

-Chel is case-insensitive for input other than values (parameter or variable).
-Commands, scritps, subscripts and parameter names are not case sensitive.
+## Identifiers ##

+Identifiers of commands, scripts, subscripts and named parameters are case-insensitive.
+Any characters can be used in an identifier, as long as it's not reserved, such as those used for grouping (brackets), delimits (spaces) or other special purposes (subcommands).

 The following commands are all equivalent.

     command -param value
     COMMAND -Param value